gabrielpoca/gabrielpoca.com/priv/site/books/snow_crash.md

 has_review: true
 ---

 It's not for everyone.
-It's a tough read, but worth the time.
+It's a challenging read but worth the time.
 If you're a technology lover and love futuristic stories, this is it.